How Old are Chicks at the Store?

-Importance of Age when Buying Chicks
+Importance of Age When Buying Chicks

-For example, if you have day-old chicks they need heat or a hot environment or supplemental heating to maintain body temperature because day-old chicks do not have enough feathers.
+For example, day-old chicks need a hot environment or supplemental heating to maintain body temperature.
+Likewise, 12-week-old chicks don’t require any additional heat because they have enough feathers.

 How Old are Chicks at the Store | Guide to Chicks